brainstormforce/ultimate-addons-for-beaver-builder-lite/readme.txt

 == Changelog ==

+= 1.5.14 =
+* Improvement: Revised the README content.

 = 1.5.13 =
 * Fixed: Info List - Resolved warning for undefined array key when selecting image size in the module.